walterhiggins/WMPJS/book-outline.md

 #### Achievement Unlocked!
 ![](@@nextAchievement)

 Congratulations!
-You've just installed ScriptCraft and executed your first line of Javascript code.
+You've just installed ScriptCraft and executed your first line of JavaScript code.

 ScriptCraft adds just 2 new server commands to the Minecraft server `js` and `jsp` - we'll talk about `jsp` later in the book.
-The `js` command is short for `Javascript` and it lets you execute Javascript code right away.
+The `js` command is short for `JavaScript` and it lets you execute JavaScript code right away.
 More on this in the next chapter...

-## @@nextChapter{chapter-03}: A Javascript command prompt
+## @@nextChapter{chapter-03}: A JavaScript command prompt
 ### Introduction
-Once you've installed ScriptCraft, you can use the `js` command to evaluate Javascript code.
-The `js` command will try to evaluate any of the text which follows it, as Javascript.
-You must type a `SPACE` between the `js` and the Javascript you want to evaluate.
-The `js` command will evaluate the Javascript and print out the result of the expression.
+Once you've installed ScriptCraft, you can use the `js` command to evaluate JavaScript code.
+The `js` command will try to evaluate any of the text which follows it, as JavaScript.
+You must type a `SPACE` between the `js` and the JavaScript you want to evaluate.
+The `js` command will evaluate the JavaScript and print out the result of the expression.
 So if you type `js 2 + 7`, the `js` command will take `2 + 7`, try to evaluate it, and if it can, will print the result.
-Let's practice with a few simple Javascript expressions.
+Let's practice with a few simple JavaScript expressions.

 ### Basic Math operations

 The expressions we've used so far are simple addition operations.
-Javascript has a number of mathematical operations.
+JavaScript has a number of mathematical operations.
 I want you to type each of the following expressions into the server console as you read them.
 It will be good practice for you.
 As a general rule you should try executing the code yourself.
 The best way to learn programming is to try stuff out rather than just reading.
 Try executing each of the following mathematical operations.

 Addition uses the `+` operator: